If you've blocked our ad, please consider unblocking it.

 At offset 0x6CBC84, and several other addresses, the following is written in the game's text encoding:

 This message is not in the game's dialog box format, and does not seem to be referenced anywhere.
 There are several other instances of this message around the text table.

-This game is the only game in the series which does not have a categorized sprite list.
-Instead, all the main sprites were added in the order they were made.
+The first Battle Network is the only game in the series that doesn't have a categorized sprite list.
+Instead, all of the main sprites were added in the order they were made.
 The first 3 entries in the list are: MegaMan, Mettaur, and WoodMan.
 These sprites provided the basis for the first level of the game.
 Lan, Yai, Dex, and Ms. Mari were added next.
-Usually, Lan's friends follow Lan's entry and Mayl isn't on the list, meaning she was added later in the game, despite being the first friend you meet in the final.
-Also, the order of friends is reorganized in later games as: Mayl, Dex, Yai, and Chaud.
+Lan's friends should have followed his entry and Mayl isn't on the list at this point, meaning she was added later in the game, despite being the first friend you meet in the final game.
+Furthermore, the friend's order was reorganized in later games into Mayl, Dex, Yai, and Chaud.